wolfmanjm/kivy-smoothie-host/README-pendants.md

 The Stop button will send a kill/halt (control X) to smoothie and the Reset will send ```$X``` to unkill.

-The Start and Pause button will run the last viewed or Run file.
+The Start and Pause button will run the last viewed or Run file or will pause if already running.

 Fn and the Macro10 button will toggle the display from WCS to MCS display.